solid/webid-profile/notes/pre-final-draft.md

 Once an app has loaded all of the needed profile documents, it can then look for a fixed set of predicates holding information about the structure and location of the WebID owner's resources.
-These are listed below and described in further detail in [Sections 3-8](TBD).
+These predicates are listed below and described in further detail in [Sections 3-8](TBD).

 |predicate|information conveyed|